jonafanho/Bus-Destination-Sign/Installation.md

 USB to TTL Pin | STM32 Pin
 --- | ---
 GND | GND
-VCC | 5V
+3.3V | 3.3V
 RX | A9
 TX | A10

 Next, the bootloader will need to be flashed onto the microcontroller.
+For Windows users, there is an additional driver that needs to be installed.
+Complete the [Preparing the Environment](#preparing-the-environment) section before continuing.
 1. There are two yellow rectangles sticking out of the STM32 board; they are jumper pins.
    1. Find the jumper pin labelled `BOOT0` and move it to `1` (programming mode).
    1. The other jumper pin, labelled `BOOT1`, should stay at `0`.